Clazariuk1/Clazariuk1/README.md

 <h4 align="center">I'm currently learning the ins and outs of Socket.io, studying Python, and brushing up on my algorithms before jumping into my next major planned project, Fight Companion! 🥊

-  Imagine a new twist on dating apps dedicated to the martial arts community and finding the perfect sparring partner!</h4>a new twist on dating apps dedicated to the martial arts community and finding the perfect sparring partner!</h4>.</h4>
+  Imagine a new twist on dating apps dedicated to the martial arts community and finding the perfect sparring partner!</h4></h4>
 <br>
 <h4 align="center">If you'd like to connect, reach out!
 Always happy to have a convo.</h4>
 📧 Email : clazariuk@gmail.com